EasyDB-io/Golang/README.md

 # Golang-Client
 EasyDB Golang Client

-This gem has not yet been implemented.
+This package has not yet been implemented.
 If you'd like to write it, I'll pay you!

 Just implement the following 4 functions with their respective cURLs: